Frequently Asked Questions

 of succession than their older sisters?

-It does allow the succession to inherit through the female line, so the children of daughters can succeed to the throne as is the case with the current Queen.
+It does allow the succession to inherit through the female line, so the children of daughters can succeed to the throne as was the case with Queen Elizabeth II.
 The French and German monarchies used a system of Salic law whereby females had no right to inherit and could not pass it to their offspring.
 The last time that the British throne passed to a son in precedence to a first born daughter was when Queen Victoria's son Edward VII inherited the throne over his older sister Princess Victoria.
 Had she become queen she would have been Queen Victoria II and her son Kaiser Wilhelm II would have also been King William V and ruled over a huge combined British and German Empire.
 This could have significantly changed 20th century European history with the 1st World War unlikely to have happened as it did but replaced with other nationalist, republican and fascist struggles leading possibly to the downfall of both monarchies and a changed map of Europe.

 Who was the oldest person to become king

-Is there a royal connection between Camilla's
+Was there a royal connection between Camilla's

-family and the royal family?
+family and the royal family before her marriage to Charles?

 In 1889 Camilla's great-grandmother Alice Keppel was the mistress of Edward VII when he was Prince of Wales.
 Edward VII was the great-great-grandfather of Prince Charles the current Prince of Wales.

-Why is the Queen's husband Prince Philip
+Why was the Queen's husband Prince Philip

 not King Philip?